about your guide

 Yup, I’m the guy who shuffled this all together.
 A bloke who realised that he had to do it rather than just dream about it.

-I came up with the idea of a website for off-road, epic trail bike tourers while sitting on my bike somewhere remote in Outback Australia and wondering why I didn’t have much idea where I’d find the next water refill station.
-There’s a number of individual blogs talking about some of the more travelled tracks, (if you can find them), but no one had yet put together information that is specific to travelling on many of these remote Australian trails.
+I came up with the idea of a website for off-road, almost-epic trail bike tourers while sitting on my bike somewhere remote in Outback Australia and wondering why I didn’t have much idea where I’d find the next water refill station.
+A number of individual blogs talk about some of the more travelled tracks, (if you can find them), but no one had yet put together information that is specific to travelling on many of these remote Australian trails.
 (OK, so the Mawson and Mundi Biddi are quite well covered.)
-Most are patchy on the more practical information, we know the rider survived but not where the supplies or water came from.
+Most are patchy on the more practical information.
+We know the rider survived but not where the supplies or water came from.

 It’s now time to share the knowledge and the joy/pain.
 But it ain’t a glossy brochure version.